Tulsa Zoo: History timeline

 2003 - Conservation Center (formerly Animal Kingdom) was officially renamed.

 2004 - A new Veterinary Hospital was complete.
-And The Maasai exhibit in the African section of the zoo was also finished.
+The Maasai exhibit in the African section of the zoo was also finished.

-2005 - A temporary koala exhibit was added to the Conservation Center.
-And the Tulsa Zoo was awarded "America's Favorite Zoo" in the national competition by Microsoft.
+2005 - A temporary koala exhibit was added to the Conservation Center, and the Tulsa Zoo was awarded "America's Favorite Zoo" in the national competition by Microsoft.

-2006 - The Oklahoma Trails exhibit was added in honor of Oklahoma's 100th birthday.
-And the North American Living Museum exhibited bison in honor of the Centennial.
+2006 - The Oklahoma Trails exhibit was added in honor of Oklahoma's 100th birthday, and the North American Living Museum exhibited bison in honor of the Centennial.

 2007 - A new Elephant Demonstration Yard was opened and dedicated to Larry Nunley for his 32 years of service to the zoo.

 2008 - "Feather Fest" was added as a temporary free flight bird exhibit.

 2009 - The HA Chapman Event Lodge opened.

 2012 - Sea Lion Cove a new naturalistic sea lion exhibit was complete.

 2013 - After years of renovations the former Robert J. Lafortune North American Living Museum reopened as the Robert J. Lafortune WildLIFE Trek.
 It no longer focused on only animals from North America but now animals from across the world with adaptations to living in the cold, desert, forest, and water.

 2014 - The former Elephant Encounter Museum received a renovation and renaming to the Lost Kingdom: Valley of the Elephant Interpretive Center.
 Also, Zoorassic Park, a temporary dinosaur exhibit, displayed 15 animatronic dinosaurs.
 As the very first exhibit of the new 20-year master plan, the Mary K. Chapman Rhino Reserve opened.

 2015 - A temporary dinosaur exhibit returned for its second year as Zoorassic Park 2.
 The zoo's largest fundraiser Waltz on the Wild Side celebrated 25 years of fundraising.
-And the zoo was featured nationwide as the top Instagram location in Oklahoma.
+The zoo was also featured nationwide as the top Instagram location in Oklahoma.